 Education and overcrowding

 Clayton Park West is home to thousands of families.
-A mother of two, Rafah is working diligently with leaders in education and government, and alongside student and family representatives and local councillors, on the issue of overcrowding in schools.
+Rafah raised two daughters in Clayton Park who graduated from Halifax West.
+Rafah is working diligently with leaders in education and government, and alongside student and family representatives and local councillors, on the issue of overcrowding in schools.

 In spring of 2021, Rafah was delighted to be at the announcement alongside the Minister of Education and Federal colleagues for the announcement of 12 modular classrooms for Park West School and 10 for Grosvenor-Wentworth Park Elementary.
 Modular classrooms are great infrastructure that have their own washrooms.
 They will help educators maintain on-going health and safety protocols.
 Modular classes are also a flexible, temporary solution to enrolment demands.
 They will replace the portables currently being used.